 Making love when the testers showed up

-Björn Leukemans tried to explain his positive test for testosterone in 2007 on the testers showing up while he was making love to his wife.
+Sex sells, but it won’t clear you of doping charges.
+Björn Leukemans found this out when he tried to explain his positive test for testosterone in 2007 on the testers showing up while he was making love to his wife.
 The testers responded that while that may elevate testosterone levels it wouldn’t explain the increased presence of the synthetic version of the drug in his blood.
 He was initially found guilty but later cleared when he explained the positive test on a contaminated supplement provided by his team doctor.

 A crash causing blood to rush to the legs

-Alexander Vinokourov is now team principle at Team Astana.
-At the 2007 Tour de France, Vinokourov was tested and it was discovered he had a double population of red blood cells in his system which indicated he was received a homologous blood transfusion.
-Vinokourov tried to blame the positive test on a crash the day before he was tested which he said made blood rush to his legs.
+At the 2007 Tour de France, Alexander Vinokourov was tested and it was discovered he had a double population of red blood cells in his system.
+This indicated he had received a homologous blood transfusion.
+Vinokourov, though, tried to blame the positive test on a crash the day before he was tested which he said made blood rush to his legs.
 After serving a two-year ban, Vinokourov returned to competition.

 A vanishing twin